weeblrpress/clearstatus/README.md

 - a Gitlab.com or Github.com account
-- a Netlify account for easy and automated setup and operation OR
+- a Netlify account for easy and automated setup and operation
+\
+OR
+\
-- any other hosting for static files (you take care of hosting the status page)
+- your own git repository and any other hosting for static files (you take care of hosting the status page)

 ## Getting started (automatic setup)